 Your phone calls and questions should be answered within a reasonable time, and you should be able to discuss your case and concerns directly with the lead responsible attorney or attorneys without undue delay.

 Suit Cost Advances

 While lawyers are allowed to advance litigation costs on behalf of clients, and our law firm frequently does this, any lawyer who takes your case and tells you that you are under no legal obligation to repay those costs to his or her firm may be violating Colorado’s ethics rules.
 Colorado’s ethics rules allow law firms to elect to receive repayment of costs contingent on the outcome of the lawsuit only from the proceeds of a lawsuit without the client having to personally reimburse those costs out of the client’s pocket.

 Check with the firm’s former clients: Was the firm willing to make the necessary investment to properly prepare the case for effective settlement discussions and a powerful trial presentation, or did it attempt to work the case up “on the cheap”?
-Most medium to large multifamily cases require many hundreds of thousands of dollars in expert witness investigation, testing and report writing expenses, as well as the expense of deposing the other sides’ experts and other important witnesses.
+Most medium to large multifamily cases require several hundreds of thousands of dollars in expert witness investigation, testing, and report writing expenses, as well as the expense of deposing the other side’s experts and other important witnesses.

 Alternate Fee Arrangements